Finhaven/EIPs/EIPS/draft_token_validation.md

 }
 ```

-A second `check/2` function is also required, that is mor general-purpose, and does not
+A second `check/2` function is also required, that is more general-purpose, and does not
 specify a transfer amount or recipient.
 This is intended for general checks,
-such as checking roles (admin, owner, &c), or ifa user is on a simple whitelist.
+such as checking roles (admin, owner, &c), or if a user is on a simple whitelist.
 You may still use `check/4`, but passing dummy data just to satisfy a function contract
 is generally frowned upon.

 We have left the decision to make associated `Validator` addresses public, private, or hardcoded
 up to the implementer.
-The proposed deisgn does not include a centralized registry.
+The proposed design does not include a centralized registry.
 It also does not include an interface for a `Validated` contract.
 A token may require one or many `Validator`s for different purposes,
 requiring different validations for different, or just a single `Validator`.